Updates:

 The color Input Type

-Currently none of the desktop browser manufacturers support the color input type (although the new WebKit based Blackberry browser seems to have a neat implementation).
-While we wait to see how the major browser manufacturers decide to implement color, you can use html5Widgets’ implementation which uses Jan Odvarko‘s jscolor.
+Opera and the WebKit based Blackberry browser are the only ones that I know of that support the color input type.
+While we wait to see how the major browser manufacturers decide to implement color, you can use html5Forms’ implementation which uses Jan Odvarko‘s jscolor.
 The script has been configured to allow only allow lower case hexadecimal rgb values to be entered, and that a blank value not be allowed, as per the W3C spec.

 Here are the script tags needed to implement this in all browsers:

-Below is a comparison between the Blackberry’s implementation (grabbed from the Blackberry Development Blog) and HTML5Widget/jscolor’s.
+Below is a comparison between the Blackberry’s implementation (grabbed from the Blackberry Development Blog), Opera’s and HTML5Widget/jscolor’s.

 See HTML5Widget’s implementation of the